schan1031/DraftRoyale/README.md

 # DraftRoyale

-An experience to enhance your NBA experience.
+Draft Royale is a web-app to enhance your NBA experience, written by Spencer Chan.

 [DraftRoyale](www.draftroyale.co 'DraftRoyale Homepage')